koskei-kipkoech/Recipe-CLI-App/README.md

   - Setup and initialize the SQLite database schema.

 - **User-Friendly CLI**:

-  -Interactive CLI commands with **click** to guide you through the operations.
+- Interactive CLI commands with **click** to guide you through the operations.

 ### Prerequisites